-NQF began development of the Roadmap by convening a multistakeholder TEP that met 14 times from 2021 to 2022.
+NQF began developing the Roadmap by convening a multistakeholder TEP that met 14 times over the course of two years.
 The TEP comprised diverse viewpoints that represented patients, patient advocates, measure developers, health IT professionals, clinicians, health systems, payers, purchasers, and researchers.
-Due to the technical nature of the Roadmap, NQF intentionally included multiple PROM developers and PRO-PM developers on the TEP.
+Due to the technical nature of the Roadmap, NQF intentionally included multiple PROM and PRO-PM developers on the TEP.
 These individuals acknowledged their work during the disclosure of interest portion of the TEP's first web meeting, which was open to the public.
 In addition to the TEP, liaisons from federal agencies provided guidance on PRO-PMs from the federal perspective.
-Lastly, 12 experts participated in KIIs that identified improvement opportunities for the Roadmap.
+Twelve experts participated in KIIs that identified improvement opportunities for the Roadmap.
+(A detailed description of the KII methodology is available in the Developer Feedback Report.)

-Unless a fact or recommendation is explicitly attributed to a specific source, information in the Roadmap comes from the TEP and the KIIs, synthesized by NQF.
+Unless a fact or recommendation is explicitly attributed to a specific source, information in the Roadmap comes from the TEP and the KIIs and is synthesized by NQF.
 The Building a Roadmap initiative does not recommend any PROM, nor does it identify any PROM as being "high quality."
 NQF does not currently endorse, recommend, rank, or prioritize PROMs.
 This report includes specific PROMs only as examples.